Teaching & Administrative Faculty Positions

 Master's degree and minimum of three years teaching experience preferred for all faculty teaching positions, except Teaching Fellowships.

 The Andover Teaching Fellowship Program

 During a one-year teaching fellowship, the recent college graduate (bachelor's or master's level) is introduced to a professional career through a program of guided classroom work, professional seminars, and exposure to the theories and methods of experienced faculty.
 For school year 2015-2016 openings will be posted on this site in the coming months.
-For information about the program, please review the Teaching Fellow Program application and brochure .
-(Please send your material by email as a single PDF.)
-You may also contact Lynda Diamondis, at firstname.lastname@example.org or 978-749-4003.
+For information about the program, please review the Teaching Fellow Program application and brochure.
+Please send your material by email as a single PDF to PaTF@andover.edu.
+You may also contact the Dean of Faculty office at 978-749-4003.